aaronjwilson/Wrangling/README.md

 <p align="center">
 <img title="Endpoint titer graph in R" alt="Alt text" src="graphic.png" width="500" height="400" align="center">
 </p>
-To get a sense of the remaining steps visit the dose response curve calculation steps in the ELISA_DRC section.
+To get a sense of the remaining steps visit the dose response curve calculation steps in the [ELISA_DRC](https://github.com/aaronjwilson/immuno_data_analysis/blob/master/ELISA_DRC.md)

 For this part i will focus on developments in excel vbscript but future discussions will follow the development of bespoke methods using alternative scripting/programming languages such as: